Reading copy

 Fitzgerald's is the most musical English Odyssey — a working poet's version, praised for its lyricism for over sixty years.
 Two honest caveats for a first reading: his lines value beauty over speed, and he spells names close to the Greek — Kirkê for Circe, Akhilleus for Achilles — which can wrong-foot readers coming from other versions.
 A beautiful book, and perhaps a better second Odyssey than a first.

-Lattimore stays closer to Homer's Greek than anyone else on this list: a long six-beat line echoing the original hexameter, line-by-line discipline, and formal, deliberately elevated diction.
-Students and scholars have leaned on it for decades precisely because it adds so little of its own.
+Lattimore is valued for line-by-line discipline, formal diction, and a long six-beat line that keeps some pressure from the original hexameter.
+Students and scholars have leaned on it for decades because it keeps the reader close to the structure of the Greek.
 It is a demanding read, and it does not apologize for that.
-If you want to know, as nearly as English allows, what Homer says — rather than what a translator wishes he had said — this is the one.
+If you want a translation that foregrounds formal closeness over modern ease, this is the one.

 Butler's version is prose, not verse: a brisk, plainspoken Victorian narrative that reads like a novel, which is exactly what Butler intended.
-Because Butler died in 1902, his translation is fully in the public domain — you can be reading it, legally and free, five minutes from now.
+His translation is the base text for this project: a stable text we can quote, annotate, design around, and sell as part of an original companion edition.
 Two things to know first.
 Butler uses Romanized names — Odysseus is "Ulysses," Athena is "Minerva," Poseidon is "Neptune" — which is disorienting if you have absorbed the Greek names elsewhere.
 And the prose flattens the poetry into pure story.
 Here is his opening line:

 "Tell me, O Muse, of that ingenious hero who travelled far and wide after he had sacked the famous town of Troy." — Odyssey, Book 1 (Butler translation)